Almondsbury services was not a serious proposal which was never likely to see the light of day, but it was still interesting for a number of reasons.

-During the planning of the interchange between the M4 and M5 motorways, Motorway Services Ltd (a joint company formed by Fortes and Blue Star who ran Newport Pagnell) contacted the Ministry to explain they were about to acquire land in the corner of the junction, and they were expecting a service area they built there to be included in the new junction layout.
+During the planning of the interchange between the M4 and M5 motorways, Motorway Services Ltd (a joint company formed by Fortes and Blue Star who ran Newport Pagnell) contacted the Ministry to explain they were about to acquire land in the corner of the junction, and that they were expecting a service area they would build there to be included in the new junction layout.
 They were told no. At best, they could apply for permission to link this hypothetical service area to the nearby A38 and rely on passing trade, but that was all they would get.

 In the event, Motorway Services Ltd lost enthusiasm for building services so the Ministry were able to get their way without issue.

 The suggestion was quite ridiculous for a number of reasons:

 - The interchange between the M4 and the M5 was always going to be a complicated set-up.
 Building a service area would have required eight additional sliproads, mostly lengthy flyovers, to be included in the plan, pushing costs up dramatically, as well as making it confusing to navigate.